World War I: Peace treaties and national boundaries

-After the war, there grew a certain amount of academic focus on the causes of war and on the elements that could make peace flourish.
-In part, these led to the institutionalization of peace and conflict studies, security studies and International Relations (IR) in general.
 The Paris Peace Conference imposed a series of peace treaties on the Central Powers officially ending the war.
-The 1919 Treaty of Versailles dealt with Germany and, building on Wilson's 14th point, brought into being the League of Nations on 28 June 1919.
+The 1919 Treaty of Versailles dealt with Germany and, building on Wilson's 14th point, established the League of Nations on 28 June 1919.

 The Central Powers had to acknowledge responsibility for "all the loss and damage to which the Allied and Associated Governments and their nationals have been subjected as a consequence of the war imposed upon them by" their aggression.
 In the Treaty of Versailles, this statement was Article 231.
-This article became known as the War Guilt clause as the majority of Germans felt humiliated and resentful.
-Overall the Germans felt they had been unjustly dealt with by what they called the "diktat of Versailles".
+This article became known as the "War Guilt Clause", as the majority of Germans felt humiliated and resentful.
+The Germans felt they had been unjustly dealt with by what they called the "diktat of Versailles".
 German historian Hagen Schulze said the Treaty placed Germany "under legal sanctions, deprived of military power, economically ruined, and politically humiliated."
 Belgian historian Laurence Van Ypersele emphasises the central role played by memory of the war and the Versailles Treaty in German politics in the 1920s and 1930s:

 Active denial of war guilt in Germany and German resentment at both reparations and continued Allied occupation of the Rhineland made widespread revision of the meaning and memory of the war problematic.
 The legend of the "stab in the back" and the wish to revise the "Versailles diktat", and the belief in an international threat aimed at the elimination of the German nation persisted at the heart of German politics.
 Even a man of peace such as [Gustav] Stresemann publicly rejected German guilt.
 As for the Nazis, they waved the banners of domestic treason and international conspiracy in an attempt to galvanise the German nation into a spirit of revenge.
-Like a Fascist Italy, Nazi Germany sought to redirect the memory of the war to the benefit of its own policies.
+Like a Fascist Italy, Nazi Germany sought to redirect the memory of the war to the benefit of its policies.